loadtest4j/loadtest4j/docs/concepts/sla.md

 This is measured in terms of **percentiles**.
 For example, if the SLA defines a 95th percentile response time of 500ms, this means 95% of requests must complete in 500ms or less, while 5% may take longer.

 The percentiles measured in the SLA depend on the purpose of the service.

-Service Response Time requirements generally fall under one of the following archetypes.
+There is no 'one size fits all' set of percentiles to measure.
+That said, most services resemble one of the following archetypes, which you can use as a starting point.
 For more detail, see Gil Tene's excellent presentation ['How not to measure latency'](https://www.infoq.com/presentations/latency-pitfalls).

 #### Archetype: Athlete